Conditions and diseases

 • ...

-The most common movement disorder is an essential tremor where patients’ hands move when held in a certain position and when doing certain tasks.
-This can make writing or using utensils quite difficult.
+The most common movement disorder is essential tremor.
+Patients have trembling hands in certain positions and during certain actions.
+This can make writing or using cutlery more difficult.

-You may also come to our department if you have other, less frequent movement disorders.
+You can also visit our department for other, less common movement disorders.

-As neurologists, we can use medication to alleviate the symptoms that accompany these disorders.
+As neurologists, we can use medication to relieve symptoms.

 Treatment centres and specialisations